Pyxus/fray/README.md

 ### Hitbox Management

-Fray provides a template hitbox which is essentially an area with an attributes property.
+Fray provides a template hitbox which is an `Area` node with an `attributes` property.
 Attributes can be extended to determine the properties of the hitbox they are attached to.
 In addition, Fray provides tools for managing these hitboxes in the form of hit states.
-Hit states can control which hitbox child node is active through a single property in the inspector which can be keyed in animations.
+Hit states can control which hitbox child node is active through a single property in the inspector which can be keyed in animations for easy syncing.

 ### Combat State Management

 Fray features a state machine that allows you to keep track of a fighter's combat state and automatically transition to new states based on the player's inputs.
 Transitions in the state machine can be enabled and disabled in the animation player.
-If transitions are allowed early into an attack animation then the attack can, in effect, be canceled into new attack.
+If transitions are allowed early into an attack animation then the attack can, in effect, be canceled into a new attack.
 Through this Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).

 ### Input Buffering